The spirit’s virtues are the highest values of the human soul. When we learn how to open these gifts, we can transform our lives.

-Blissfulness is the doorway to quench the fire of anxiety.
-This is the first doorway for the loyalist.
-The anchor of Happiness awaits at type nine.
-This complements the Joyfulness of life at point three.
+Blissfulness is the doorway to quench the fire of anxiety, and it is the first doorway for the loyalist.
+The anchor of Happiness awaits the loyalist at type nine.
+It complements the Joyfulness of life at point three.

 Type Seven — The Enthusiast